hasura/ndc-http/docs/configuration.md

 ### Stringify JSON (boolean)

 This setting treats the arbitrary JSON scalars as a JSON string.
-This setting is useful for some use case, for example, make the schema compatible with PromptQL.
+This setting is useful for some use cases, for example, making the schema compatible with PromptQL.